 At Fairgreen, technology skill development begins in the early years.
 We follow a digital citizenship program that goes from KG2 to grade 12, implemented in each grade following a scope and sequence.
 Students learn how to code on a curriculum continuum from KG2 through grade 5, after which they begin to explore additional programming languages.
 Students learn to work with productivity tools such as G Suite for Education.
 Dynamic online classroom environments and robust cloud-based storage systems are all embedded in Fairgreen’s technology ecosystem.

-Fairgreen encourages the appropriate integration and use of tablets from Pre-K to Grade 4, and implements a 1:1 Bring Your Own Device (BYOD) laptop program for students from Grades 5 to 12.
+Fairgreen has tablets available for students in Pre-KG - grade 2, and we require students in grades 3-12 to bring an iPad.
 Our integrated STEAM approach to learning also incorporates the use of engineering, design and robotics.
 Coding, an essential component of digital literacy, is offered to students, setting them on a trajectory that allows them to “think forward” to innovate, solve problems and bring their ideas to life.

 Technology also plays a key role in teacher-parent communication, allowing parents to use our online portals to follow the progress of their child, promoting home-school partnerships that are crucial to every child’s academic success.